Profisee/kubernetes/AWS-EKS-CLI/README.md

 	    #check status and wait for "Pulling" to finish
 	    kubectl --namespace profisee describe pod profisee-0

-2. View the kubernetes logs and you will see that it fails the first time as it cannot talk to the sql server.
+2. View the kubernetes logs and wait for it to finish successfully starting up.  takes longer on the first time as it has to create all the objects in teh database

 		kubectl logs profisee-0 --namespace profisee

-3. Update the sql security group to allow the container ip in
-	- Connect to container

-			kubectl exec -it profisee-0 powershell

-	- Get oubound ip and make note of it

-			Invoke-RestMethod http://ipinfo.io/json | Select -exp ip

-	- Click on sql instance
-	- Click on VPC security group
-	- Inbound rules
-	- Edit inbound rules
-	- Add MSSQL for outbound IP of cluster

-4. Remote back into the container and run ./setup.ps1

-        kubectl --namespace profisee exec -it profisee-0 powershell ./Setup.ps1

-5. Make sure it succeeds

-6. Voila, goto Profisee Platform web portal
+3. Voila, goto Profisee Platform web portal
 	- http(s)://FQDNThatPointsToClusterIP/Profisee